 Low back pain (LBP) affects at least 80% of us some time in our lives, perhaps 20-30% of us at any given time.
 It is usually recurrent, and subsequent episodes tend to increase in severity.
 It is common in individuals who lead sedentary lives and in those who engage in manual labor.
 It can occur at any age but is most prevalent during the third to sixth decades of life.

 A team of Duke Medical Center researchers has found that patients suffering from back pain consume more than $90 billion annually in health-care expenses, with approximately $26 billion of that amount directly attributable to treating the back pain.
 Tremendous costs are associated with LBP, including lost productivity and income from work, the expense of medical, rehabilitation, and surgical interventions, and the costs of disabling pain and limited daily function.

 Back pain is second only to upper respiratory conditions as the stated cause of work loss.
 The costs for treatment and compensation for LBP in industry may be greater than the total amount spent on all other industrial injuries combined.
 However, most of the costs, perhaps 80%, are incurred by about 20% of the LBP patients who then become disabled.

 There is also a large number of Americans who, after trying many standard treatments, are still left suffering with serious back pain.
 And this is usually because of an underlying disc condition.
-If you, your friends, or your family members have been told you have to learn to live with the pain, or if you have tried exercises, drugs, physical therapy, chiropractic and/or epidural shots, and you are still suffering – and are now being told you need surgery, then The NSD Method™ may be exactly what you and your disc need.
+If you, your friends, or your family members have been told you have to learn to live with the pain, or if you have tried exercises, drugs, physical therapy, chiropractic and/or epidural shots, and you are still suffering – and are now being told you need surgery, then our trademarked, non-surgical, proven effective program may be exactly what you and your disc need.
 Schedule your evaluation today.